 - Diamond Membership Scholarships for individuals.
-This is for any one who needs it, financially, but we especially encourage applications from aspiring dog training professionals in need whose communities are also underrepresented in dog training, including (but not limited to) People of the Global Majority (also called BIPOC – Black, Indigenous, People of Color), people with disabilities*, and people earning a living in countries where US$29.99/month is a lot of money.
-Donation value > $2000/month and growing.
+This is for any one who needs it, financially, but we especially encourage applications from aspiring dog training professionals in need whose communities are also underrepresented in dog training, including (but not limited to) People of the Global Majority (also called BIPOC – Black, Indigenous, People of Color), people with disabilities*, and people earning a living in countries in which our low membership rate is still too high.
+Donation value is over $4000/month and growing.

 - Shelter Bundle Scholarships have provided free education for about 300 animal shelters and rescues, with more every month.
 Donation value > $250,000

 - Cash donations.
 We donate to shelters, rescues, and social justice causes via the Affiliate program.
 You can help raise funds by becoming an affiliate and using your special links (or that money can go to you, instead).
 20% of the purchase price for new students using your link goes to the charity of your choice.
 I also make donations directly to causes, separate from the affiliate program.

 - Podcast: The Lesson is Love.
 The goal of the podcast is to encourage empathy toward animals of all kinds including humans.
 I interview passionate community builders who express their love for humanity by sharing what they know about how to thrive.
 That includes songwriters, actors, authors, psychologists, sex coaches, activists, dog trainers, biologists, and more.
 I do have one restriction, though: every guest must have a dog, so we can geek out and tie things into dog behavior.

 My not-so-secret goal there is to inspire these creatives to loop empathy for dogs and other non-human animals into their creative space, that they may make a difference in their own area of influence.